-The perfect addition to every home, houseplants bring beautiful, lush life to a space, and have a number of recognised health benefits.
-Give a living gift this Christmas, give an easy care houseplant – these five houseplants would make a gorgeous Christmas gift!
+The perfect addition to every home, houseplants bring beautiful lush life to a space and have a number of recognised health benefits.
+Give a living gift this Christmas (you could also give the gift of a potted Christmas tree), give an easy care houseplant – these five houseplants would make a gorgeous Christmas gift!

 This plant thrives in medium to bright indirect light, and likes to be watered once per week.
 It cannot tolerate overwatering or draughts, so it is best to keep it away from windows (and radiators) and to feel the soil before watering.
 Like the philodendron, it can be trained to climb or trail, and propagates very well in water.
 It also likes to be fed twice per month in the summer, and is unfortunately toxic for pets and humans.

 A great air purifier, the snake plant, Sansevieria trifasciata, thrives here in Scotland.
 Although native to tropical West Africa, this plant is incredibly versatile and can live happily in bright light or very low light, as long as the watering pattern reflects the amount of sunlight that it receives.
 It is very easy to care for and actually thrives on neglect, only needing an occasional watering once per month or so.
 It is also draught resistant, which makes it perfect for a hallway or close.
 This beauty does grow quite slowly, but can reach heights of 120-140cm indoors.
 They are toxic though to pets and humans.